Euphredes/Euphredes/README.txt

            Money

-Dead people have more time on the same money you claim is earned by you, Mr. Cole.
+Dead people have more time on the same money you claim is earned by you, Game
+Warden.
 Money is a hand-me-down.
 The circulation of money belongs more to those who circulated and worked with it before you.
 Look what was made before you.

 I don't have a job.
 I don't play around in what was already made for me, like I